microsoft/vscode-docs/blogs/2017/10/03/terminal-renderer.md

 **Selection**: There was a lot of working against the DOM's selection system to cover the terminal use case.
 Since we always rendered only what was visible to the DOM, you could not select multiple pages of content without reimplementing selection.
 Scrolling would also cause the selection to be dropped.
 In order to resolve these issues, custom selection logic was added in VS Code version [1.14](https://code.visualstudio.com/updates/v1_14#_selection-reimplemented).

-**Misaligned characters**: Due to many monospace fonts not being strictly monospace for some Unicode characters, this could lead to situations like in the right-side of this image:
+**Misaligned characters**: Due to many monospace fonts not being strictly monospace for some Unicode characters, this could lead to situations like the one seen on the right-side of the image below:

 ![Characters to the right of the terminal could become misaligned when Unicode was used](2017_10_03_misaligned.png)